mjaracz/analyze-sales/README.md

 ## 📄 License

-This project is shared publicly as part of the author’s technical portfolio and recruitment work.
+This project is released under the **Creative Commons BY-NC 4.0 License**.

-You are welcome to:
+You may:

-- explore the code,
+- view the code,
-- review architectural decisions,
-- learn about best practices,
+- learn from the implementation,
-- fork it for educational purpose.
+- clone or fork the repository for educational purposes,
+- reference architectural ideas in your own learning.

+You may **not**:

+- use this code commercially,
+- integrate it into business software,
+- reuse significant parts in production projects.

+This project is intended for educational, portfolio, and recruitment review purposes only.

 ## 🔒 Commercial use is strictly prohibited